Marcel Ciolacu: Controversies

-Mecan Construct Investigation
+Mecan Construct investigation

 In 2009, the Court of Accounts Buzau found that a construction company in the municipality of Buzau, Urbis Serv, headed by Marcel Ciolacu between 2007 and 2008, caused an approximately €1.3 million overcharge for street and sidewalk construction projects through an illegal contract with a company owned by a party colleague.
 The company, Mecan Construct, was owned by former PSD County Councilor Dumitru Dobrică.

 Ciolacu was accused of conflict of interest causing damages to the municipality by inflating the Mecan contract by approximately 1.3 million euros.

 Marcel Ciolacu stated that the ruling of the Buzău Court of Accounts was challenged in court.
 He stated that a criminal investigation file at the National Anticorruption Directorate Ploiești, in which the allegations regarding the contract with Mecan Construct were investigated, concluded without starting criminal proceedings against him.

 Relationship with Omar Hayssam

-Marcel Ciolacu was involved in a media scandal in May 2015 after a 20-year-old photograph of him with Omar Hayssam appeared in the press.
-In approximately 2005, Ciolacu and Hayssam had been attending a hunting party organized by the Buzau Forestry Directorate.
+Marcel Ciolacu was involved in a media scandal in May 2015 after a 10+ years old photograph of him with Omar Hayssam appeared in the press.
+In the early 2000's, Ciolacu and Hayssam had been attending a hunting party organised by the Buzău Forestry Directorate.
 In 2006, Omar Hayssam masterminded the kidnapping and holding for ransom of three Romanian journalists in Iraq, for which Hayssam was convicted in 2007 by the Bucharest Court of Appeal to 24 years, four months imprisonment.
 In addition, there was evidence that Ciolacu appeared on a list of Hayssam's debtors: In the early 2000s, Hayssam appears to have loaned Ciolacu 200 million old lei (20,000 RON).
-As a result of the scandal, Prime Minister Victor Ponta removed Ciolacu from the position of honorary adviser to the prime minister.
+As a result of the scandal, Prime Minister at that time Victor Ponta removed Ciolacu from the position of honorary adviser to the prime minister.

+Political positions

+A self-proclaimed supporter of economic patriotism, Ciolacu has been described as adhering to the ideology of nationalism and social conservatism.
+He opposes same-sex marriage, civil partnerships and social progressivism.
+He supports left-wing economic policies and right-wing social policies.

+Personal life

+Marcel Ciolacu owns a pastry shop and a consulting firm.

+He married his wife, Roxana, a chemical engineer, in the 1990s, they have one son, Filip.
+His partner since then has been Sorina Docuz, with whom he is rumoured to have a relationship since 2021, former Miss Buzău and former wife of politician Robert Negoiță.
+Since the beginning of the relationship between Ciolacu and Docuz, the latter's sister, Elena Arghir, became a member of the Council of Administration of the Romanian Lottery, at the request of the PSD.
+Former PSD Finance Minister Eugen Teodorovici declared for the Romanian press in February 2024 that Docuz and Ciolacu have a child.
+The PSD denied this.